Mohammed Khalifa

-Mohammed Khalifa is a Canadian citizen who traveled to Islamic State-occupied territory, where he narrated Islamic State war videos.
+Mohammed Khalifa (born 10 July 1983), also known by his noms de guerre Abu Ridwan al-Kanadi and Abu Muthanna al-Muhajir, is a Canadian citizen who traveled to Islamic State-occupied territory, where he narrated various Islamic State videos.

 Observers had long speculated that two important Islamic State war videos, Flames of War and Flames of War 2, were narrated by a Canadian.
-Khalifa was captured in a clash with the Syrian Democratic Forces in January 2019, and acknowledged he was the narrator.
+Khalifa was captured in a clash with the Syrian Democratic Forces in January 2019, and acknowledged that he was the narrator of both films.

 The Flames of War was described as one of the most influential Islamic State war videos.
 It is 55 minutes long, much of the footage filmed with a GoPro style body-camera, worn by a fighter, who first digs in, then charges Syrian soldiers.
 Other footage records prisoners first being made to dig their own graves, then showing their brutal executions.

 The New York Times hired three voice recognition experts, who had served as expert witnesses, Catalin Grigoras, Jeff M. Smith and Robert C. Maher, who all agreed recordings made when Rukmini Callimachi interviewed him matched the narration of the videos.

 According to Charlie Winter, a counter-terrorism specialist from the International Center for the Study of Radicalization, "His voice is the most recognizable English-speaking voice to have ever appeared in Islamic State propaganda."